mui/material-ui/docs/data/material/customization/dark-mode/dark-mode.md

 ## Toggling color mode

-To give your users a way to toggle between modes, use the `useColorScheme` hook to read and update the mode.
+To give your users a way to toggle between modes for [built-in support](#built-in-support), use the `useColorScheme` hook to read and update the mode.

 :::info
 `mode` is always `undefined` on the first render, so make sure to handle this case.
+Otherwise, you might see a hydration mismatch error.
 :::

 {{"demo": "ToggleColorMode.js", "defaultCodeOpen": false}}